ChronoByte404/PyQt5-Webbrowser/README.md

 # PyQt5-Webbrowser
 A web browser designed taking advantage of the PyQt5 Python3 library.
-This has URL bar google search.
+This has a direct URL bar and a google search bar integrated with it.
 The code was based on the code featured in a NeuralNine YouTube tutorial.